Before you can start simulating you need to get fluid into the system. That’s where sourcing comes in!

 One common mistake is not including a temperature field in your source.
 This will cause the simulation to not work because no temperature equals no buoyancy, and no buoyancy means no motion.
 However, you can still have motion in your sim if you have initial velocities in your source using the vel fields.

 The second input is for collisions.
-You need to give it a field named “density” to mark regions where your collider exists, a field named “temperature” if you want your collider to influence the fluid upon collision, and if its a moving collider, a field named “vel, or vel.x, vel.y, vel.z”.
-Make sure the interior of the density field has a value of 1 and the outside a value of 0.
+You need to give it a field named “collision” to mark regions where your collider exists, a field named “collisiontemperature” if you want your collider to influence the fluid upon collision, and if its a moving collider, a field named “collisionvel, or collisionvel.x, collisionvel.y, collisionvel.z”.
+Make sure the interior of the collision field has a value of 1 and the outside a value of 0.
+Remember that collisions are not compatible with multigrid project non divergent.
+If you plan on using collision you must change the solver to 1x type multigrid projection.

 The third input is what I call the influence source.
 This is an extra source you can use to add custom turbulence and forces.
 It accepts a temperature, fuel, and vel field and this can be anything you want.
 It is just a utility.

 On the solver node itself under the sourcing tab you can find parameters that control all of the inputs you give it.
 These are all multipliers on the original values.
-You can also specify how the sourcing is computed by choosing add, replace, or maximum.
+You can specify the type of sourcing per field by choosing add, replace, or maximum.

 Add will add the source field to the sim field.